 A group of companies can consist of economies, regions or portfolios.
 For example, the CVIs for Singapore are denoted by CVI{vw} (SGP), CVI{ew} (SGP) and CVI{tail} (SGP).
 At the launch in July 2012, the CVIs for nine economies and one special portfolio were produced.
-In August 2013, an additional 5 economies were added.
+In August 2013, RMI added another five indices to the CVI suite, with four additional CVIs added in December 2013.
 Currently, CVIs are available for the groups of companies listed in Table 1.
 CVIs for other economies, regions and portfolios of special interest are in the pipeline.